briantanabe/project-log/projects/sour candy/Sour Candy Part 2.md

 ## Experimentation

+**Gelling Agent:** For this stage, I want to refine the preparation of the gelling agent.
+Primarily, the quantities and

 | Goal | Trial 1 | Trial 2 | Trial 3 |
 |-|-|-|-|
 |Simmer citrus juice and cornstarch | .5 cup lime juice, .5 cup cornstarch | .5 cup lime juice, .25 cup cornstarch | .5 cup lime juice, 2 Tsp cornstarch